tdwg/dwc/docs/cm/index.md

 #### Simplifications

-Figure 3 is a small subset of the DwC-CM focusing on S*urveys*.
+Figure 3 is a small subset of the DwC-CM focusing on *Surveys*.
 Additional relationships such as *Media Entities* recorded, *Material Entities* gathered, and *Identifications* of *Organisms*, among others, are omitted here.
 Those relationships are covered in further thematic sections below.

 ### 2.3 Occurrence, Organism, and OrganismInteraction (non-normative)